CSTARS/dwr-dau/README.md

 Planning Subareas (PSA), which in turn are nested inside of 10 Hydrologic Regions (HR).

-## Attributes

-We use a subset of the attributes supplied in the original file
+We use a subset of the attributes supplied in the original source data.

 Attribute | Description
 --- | ---